Thylacosmilus: Predatory behavior

 A 2005 study published by Wroe et al. analysing bite-forces with the use of regressions on body mass and applying the model of "dry skull" in which the jaw is modeled as a lever based in relations between the skull dimensions and the jaw muscles, was employed in some extinct and extant placental and metatherian predatory mammals.
 Thylacosmilus atrox reached the lowest value in that analysis, just barely surpassed by Smilodon fatalis.
 The authors concluded that both taxa, with low bite forces and peculiar cranial and postcranial anatomies, had a killing technique to dispatch large bodied prey without a true analogue between modern taxa.

-An analysis by Goswami et al. in 2010 tested if the metatherian mode of reproduction has produced any constraint in their cranial morphological evolution.
+An analysis by Goswami et al. (2010) tested if the metatherian mode of reproduction has produced any constraint in their cranial morphological evolution.
 Using landmarks in the skulls of several eutherian and metatherian meat-eating lineages, they compared the ecomorphological convergences in these groups.
 Metatherian lineages, including specialised forms as Thylacoleo and Thylacosmilus, showed values in morphospace more similar to caniniforms than felids, due that even the shortening of the skull and reduction of postcanine teeth are not so drastic as in felids, despite them often being compared to feliform eutherians.
 The study shows that in any case, metatherians could be so diverse in cranial diversity as its eutherian counterparts, even with very extreme forms as Thylacosmilus itself and that the metatherian development doesn't have any significative role in cranial evolution.

-A 2020 study found several functional disparities between Thylacosmiluss cranial anatomy and that of saber-toothed eutherians that cannot be explained by its metatherian status, such as the lack of a jaw symphysis, subtriangular canines instead of blade-like ones, lack of incisors (that would render feline-like feeding behaviours impossible), weak jaw musculature and unaligned teeth with no evidence of shearing activity, as well as a post-cranial skeleton more akin to that of a bear than a cursorial predator like a cat.
-This study very tentatively suggests that Thylacosmilus might have been an intestine specialist that slashed open and sucked up the carcass' entrails.
-A 2021 statistical analysis conversely concluded that Thylacosmilus killed in the same manner as other sabre-tooths, because the premaxillary area, the carnassial region, and the nape of Smilodon, Homotherium, Barbourofelis, and Thylacosmilus are all similarly developed, which they presumed was to, respectively, withstand high bite forces, maximise gape, and strengthen neck-driven head pulling.
+Janis et al. (2020) found several functional disparities between Thylacosmilus cranial anatomy and that of saber-toothed eutherians that cannot be explained by its metatherian status, such as the lack of a jaw symphysis, subtriangular canines instead of blade-like ones, lack of incisors (that would render feline-like feeding behaviours impossible), weak jaw musculature and unaligned teeth with no evidence of shearing activity, as well as a post-cranial skeleton more akin to that of a bear than a cursorial predator like a cat.
+This study very tentatively suggests that Thylacosmilus might have been an intestine specialist scavenger that slashed open and sucked up the carcass' entrails.
+However, the lack of incisors may have due to poor fossilization as no premaxilla have been recovered intact, additionally wears on the lower canines suggests a presence of incisors.
+A statistical analysis by Melchionna et al. (2021) conversely concluded that Thylacosmilus killed in the same manner as other sabre-tooths, because the premaxillary area, the carnassial region, and the nape of Smilodon, Homotherium, Barbourofelis, and Thylacosmilus are all similarly developed, which they presumed was to, respectively, withstand high bite forces, maximise gape, and strengthen neck-driven head pulling.
 Thylacosmilus scored closest to Barbourofelis.
+They also challenged the assumption of it being a scavenger as mammalian predators preferably consume organs over meat and bone, suggesting Thylacosmilus concentrated on the organs of the prey it killed rather than carrion as internal organs were unlikely to have been untouched.